React Hooks constraints explained

 }

-Hooks being tied to the fiber architecture also means that hooks are very similar to components in nature.
-Let's take a look at react-router's ScrollToTopOnMount example component:
+The fact that hooks are tied to the fiber architecture also means that hooks are very similar to components in nature.
+Let’s take a look at react-router’s ScrollToTopOnMount example component:

 class ScrollToTopOnMount extends Component {